 Macd.
+Is thy master stirring?

+Our knocking has awak'd him; here he comes.
+Len.
+Good morrow, noble Sir.
+Enter Macbeth.
+Macb.
+Good morrow, Both.
+Macd.
 Is the King stirring, worthy Thane?
 Macb.
 Not yet.
 Macd.
 He did command me to call timely on him; I've almost slipt the hour.
 Macb.
 I'll bring you to him.
 Macd.
-I know, this is a joyful trouble to you: But yet, 'tis one.
+I know, this is a joyful trouble to you: But yet 'tis one.
 Macb.
 The labour, we delight in, physicks pain; This is the door.
 Macd.
 I'll make so bold to call, for 'tis my limited service.
 [Exit Macduff.
 Len.
 Goes the King hence to day?
 Macb.
 He did appoint so.
 Len.
-The night has been unruly; where we lay, Our chimneys were blown down; and, as they say, Lamentings heard i'th' air, strange screams of death, And prophesying with accents terrible

-Of dire combustion, and confus'd events,

-New hatch'd to th' woeful time:
+The night has been unruly; where we lay, Our chimneys were blown down: And, as they say, Lamentings heard i'th' air, strange screams of death, And prophesying with accents terrible Of dire combustion, and confus'd events, New hatch'd to th' woful time:

 The obscure bird clamour'd the live-long night.
 Some say, the earth was fev'rous, and did shake.
 Macb.
 'Twas a rough night.
 Len.
 My young remembrance cannot parallel A fellow to it.